skoolkid/pyskool/man/pyskool.py.rst

 -l, --load `SAVEFILE`
   Load a saved game from the specified file.

+--package-dir
+  Show the path to the pyskool package directory and exit.

 -q, --quick-start
   Start the game quickly by skipping the scroll-skool-into-view and theme tune sequence.